oscarsbologna07/AspNetCoreAddingAuthentication/README.md

 		- [ ] Create Register Model
 			- Inside the `Models/AccountViewModels` folder create a new model `RegisterViewModel` (You will need to create the AccountViewModels folder)
 			- Create a `String` Property Email
-				- Email should have the Required attribute
+				- Email should have the Required attribute (you will need to add a `using` statement for `System.ComponentModel.DataAnnotations`)
 				- Email should have the EmailAddress attribute
 			- Create a String Property `Password`
 				- `Password` should have the `Required` attribute
+				- `Password` should have a `StringLength` attribute of 100 with a `MinLength` of 8 characters
 				- `Password` should have the `DataType.Password` attribute
-				- `Password` should have a `StringLength` attribute of 100 with a `MinLength` of 8 characters
 			- Create a `String` Property `ConfirmPassword`
 				- `ConfirmPassword` should have the `DataType.Password` attribute
 				- `ConfirmPassword` should have the `Compare` attribute with "Password"